 How much significance would you attribute to the conscientious efforts of the civil / structural engineers in this massive project?

-We always try to design innovative projects together with the engineers firms we collaborate.
+We always try to design innovative projects together with the engineering firms we collaborate.
 We come up with solutions that push the boundaries of what is considered possible in the construction industry.
 For this project, we worked with an amazing group of specialists, some local, others international.
 The great thing is that all of us wanted this project to succeed and without great consultants, this would not have been possible.

 How can or will architects of the present times overcome the ‘Climatic Catastrophes’ to safeguard the community at large for the safe future for the generations to come?